 Affordable Housing Trust Fund

 East Tennessee Foundation’s Affordable Housing Trust Fund (AHTF, or the Fund) was established in 1993 with contributions from Knoxville's Community Development Corporation and the City of Knoxville.
 Subsequent contributions have been received each year from the City of Knoxville.
-The Fund has so far supported the production, preservation, and rehabilitation of owner-occupied housing for low-income households.
-To meet the evolving housing needs of our community, the Fund's focus area has expanded effective July 1, 2016 to support programs dedicated to enhancing rental opportunities for low-income households within the City of Knoxville as well.
+The Fund supports the production, preservation, and rehabilitation of owner-occupied housing for low-income households as well as programs dedicated to enhancing rental opportunities for very low-income households within the City of Knoxville.

-- Applicants may be nonprofit, governmental, and in some cases for-profit entities engaged in affordable housing activities within the City of Knoxville, though grants for renter-occupied housing programs are limited to nonprofit and governmental entities at this time.
+- Applicants may be nonprofit or governmental entities engaged in affordable housing activities within the City of Knoxville.

 - Awards are NOT made to individuals.